PhD Binghamton University

 Professor Boddery is an associate professor of political science and public law.
 Before arriving at Gettysburg, he taught for several years at Davidson College.
 The recipient of multiple teaching awards, Professor Boddery offers courses on constitutional law, judicial politics, legal policy and analysis, media and politics, and American government.

 An expert in judicial politics and institutional design, Professor Boddery writes extensively for both scholarly and general audiences.
-His scholarship—which focuses on court legitimacy, judicial behavior, legal decision making, and U.S. executive decision making—has been published in a wide range of peer reviewed journals and has been cited in political science, economics, and law journals.
+His scholarship—which focuses on court legitimacy, judicial behavior, legal decision making, and U.S. executive decision making—has been published in a wide range of peer reviewed journals and has been cited in political science, economics, and law journals, including the Harvard Law Review.
 Professor Boddery's guest essays have been published in a diverse array of national periodicals, such as Politico Magazine, The Washington Post, USA Today, The Hill, and The Dispatch, among others.
 He has also been a guest on NPR programming and routinely serves as a point of contact for background research at multiple media outlets.